 Here is where we ensure we only work with the most reputable suppliers.
 Not only are they compliant with the Kimberley Process, but they have healthy reputations to maintain when it comes to sourcing processes and transparency.
 We continue to nurture our relationships with them to ensure our ethical values are upheld.

-We are able to offer fair trade and recycled gold engagement rings to those who request it.
+In addition to our standard metal selection, we are able to offer fair trade gold and recycled gold and platinum engagement rings to those who request it.
 As an industry, there’s a growing desire for the jewellery supply chain to be Fairtrade certified at each stage, to ensure ethical standards are upheld industry-wide.

 It’s a work in progress and something to continue working towards in the future, so that both the industry, and consumers, have a choice.

-So can conflict diamonds enter this supply chain?
+So can conflict diamonds or materials enter this supply chain?
 Yes, they can, but they very rarely do.
-Since the beginning of the Kimberley Process Certification Scheme in 2003, the number of conflict diamonds in circulation reduced to less than 1%.
+This happens as little as any material or commodity, including the metals used to manufacture mobile phones and other electronic products.
+Since the beginning of the Kimberley Process Certification Scheme in 2003, the number of conflict diamonds in circulation has been reported to be as low as 1%.
 But can we do more?
 Yes…

 Here is our action plan: